 Sure, Tokyo is often pictured in all its futuristic glory; dripping in neon lights and high-tech gadgets, but what visitors don’t often realize is that Tokyo has done an incredible job of preserving its history as well.
 Here, the Tokyo of yesterday and tomorrow exist side by side, allowing you to seamlessly travel through time as you explore all that the city has to offer.
 For those who want to experience the best of both worlds, the Asakusa View Hotel is an excellent choice in the center of it all.

 Located just 5 minutes on foot from Tokyo’s oldest temple; Senso-ji, and 5 minutes by train from the hub of anime and electronics; Akihabara, the Asakusa View Hotel serves as the perfect balancing point to experience both old and new.
 While here, you will be within easy access of some of the top tourist spots in the city including the Tokyo Skytree, Imperial Palace, and for those looking to experience the Tokyo nightlife, Shinjuku’s Kabukicho.
-Add in its impressive selection of restaurants and breathtaking skyline views and you have the perfect all-around accommodation to enjoy your Tokyo honeymoon.
+Add in its impressive selection of restaurants and breathtaking skyline views and you have the perfect all-around accommodation to enjoy your honeymoon in Tokyo.

 Recommendations from the Staff

-Be sure to notify the staff ahead of time that you are visiting for your honeymoon and you will find your bed decorated with flower petals upon your arrival.
+Be sure to notify the staff ahead of time that you are visiting for your honeymoon in Tokyo and you will find your bed decorated with flower petals upon your arrival.
 For the perfect romantic activity during your stay, consider taking a guided rickshaw tour of Asakusa and the surrounding area.
 To really get in the mood of things, you can even rent kimonos to wear during your tour!

 Asakusa View Hotel浅草ビューホテル